zhanghl24/CCM-Extrapolation/README.md

 Jupyter is also required to run the Jupyter notebook in our code.
 ## How to use this repo
 To reproduce the results in Fig.3, just run all cells in CCM_Extrapolation.ipynb.
-Follow the instructions in the code comments to change the domain of CCM and reproduce other results.
+Follow the instruction in the code comment to change the domain of CCM and reproduce other results.